14 Signs of Unhealed Attachment Wounds in Midlife Marriage

 If your “score” was 4 or more, the next step is not to analyze your marriage more...

-It’s to understand what’s actually driving your experience INSIDE of it....so you can change what’s in your power to change, and then make a decision to stay or leave based on who you are NOW, not who you had to be, THEN.
+It’s to understand what’s actually driving your experience INSIDE of it....so you can change what’s in your power to change, and then make a grounded decision to stay or leave based on the present and future, not the past.

 Because the fact is.....you have NO idea what’s possible in this marriage, or in your Life, until you’re operating from the power of your fully integrated Self...the YOU underneath the armor.

-If you’re ready to stop spinning, get off the “do I stay or go marriage-go-round” and focus on what can finally get you the clarity to move forward with conviction, then I invite you to join the next cohort of “The Midlife Marriage Breakthrough” - an 8‐week mentored identity integration experience for high‐achieving women from dysfunctional childhoods, who feel split inside their marriage.
+So if you’re ready to stop spinning, get off the “do I stay or go marriage-go-round” and focus on what can finally get you the clarity to move forward one way or the other with trust, then I invite you to join the next cohort of “The Midlife Marriage Breakthrough” - an 8week mentored identity integration experience for highachieving women from dysfunctional childhoods, who feel split inside their marriage.

 Follow this link for all the details, and to reserve your spot - spaces are limited.